dushyantRathore/HILTI_project/README.md

 ```
 Note: Command might vary for Windows platform

 Copy the url given by ngrok and update it in android app's source code, [here](https://github.com/dushyantRathore/HILTI_project/blob/master/Android/Procurement-App/app/src/main/java/com/fingerprint/sample/DecoderActivity.java#L59).
-This registration of app with a blockchain node, is just a one time process and need not to be done when runniung again.
+This registration of app with a blockchain node, is just a one time process and need not to be done when running again.

 Now build and install the android application (Hilti-Commerce) and submit an order for raw materials.
 (App is available in the `/Android directory`)